-This sauce is sticky, salty, sweet, savory, and full of umami flavor, hitting all of the notes your taste buds crave with every single bite.
+The crispy cauliflower and tofu with this sticky silan teriyaki sauce is an exciting dish to add to your monthly rotation.
+This sauce is sticky, salty, sweet, savory, and full of umami flavor.
+It hits all of the notes your taste buds crave with every single bite.

 This recipe was developed by Eva of The Curious Chickpea for Soom.